 She said I'd thank her as an adult.

 My mother documented her experiences and viewed things from my kid perspective.
-The diary, sometimes written in the second person, was like a pre-internet blog.
+Her journal was like a pre-internet blog.

-She gave me the diary when I was a teenager. . . .
+She gave me the journal . . .

 For every action, there is an equal and opposite reaction